 - Information received from credit reporting agencies.

-- We do not disclose any nonpublic personal information about you to anyone except as permitted or required by law (for example, we share such information with our contractors and agents, and with schools, lenders and the U.S. Department of Education, as needed, to administer your loan in conformance with the law).
+- HESC does not disclose any non-public personal information about you to anyone except as permitted or required by law.
+For example, HESC shares such information with our contractors and agents, and with schools, lenders and the U.S. Department of Education, as needed, to administer your loan in conformance with the law.

-- We restrict access to nonpublic information about you to our employees who need to know the information, and to our contractors and agents who service and collect your student loan and service your TAP award.
-We maintain physical, electronic, and procedural safeguards in compliance with federal regulations to safeguard your nonpublic personal information.
+- HESC restricts access to non-public information about you to our employees who need to know the information, and to our contractors and agents who service and collect your student loan.
+We maintain physical, electronic, and procedural safeguards in compliance with federal regulations to safeguard your non-public personal information.

 NYS Higher Education Services Corporation